marcrdavis/ArduinoTITO-PlayerTracking/README.md

 # Arduino TITO and Player Tracking
-A homebrew slot machine TITO, player tracking and display project By Marc Davis (3/12/2021)
+A homebrew slot machine TITO, player tracking and display project By Marc Davis (3/14/2021)

-  Project goals: To allow home slot machine owners the ability to use the player tracking display and card reader (with RFID modifications) which are normally non-functional outside of casinos.
-This replaces the Bally MasterCom device.
-The project can now communicate directly with SAS-enabled machines for remote control, TITO and metering.
+  Project goals: To allow home slot machine owners the ability to add Ticket In/Ticket Out (TITO), Remote Control, Monitoring and Player Tracking (Display/Keypad/Reader) to their SAS-Compatible games using an Arduino Mega 2560 and reusing existing player tracking hardware

+   Build 20210314 Updates

+  - Adds support for Magnetic Card Readers with a modified version of the MagStripe library
+  - Improved documentation

    Build 20210312 Updates